mesadev-esc/SMM-CrackSupport/README.md

 Implemented in [Wails](https://wails.io/) using [Svelte](https://svelte.dev/) and [Skeleton](https://www.skeleton.dev/).

 ## Installation and Usage
+Check the releases page for the latest installer.

-Check the [modding documentation](https://docs.ficsit.app/satisfactory-modding/latest/index.html#_for_users) for installation and usage instructions.
+Check the [modding documentation](https://docs.ficsit.app/satisfactory-modding/latest/index.html#_for_users) for usage instructions.

 ## Features